octopwn/octopwn-wasm-documentation/docs/plugins/clients/ldap.md

 ### GPO
 #### gpos
-Lists all GPOs
+Lists all Group Policy objects in the current domain.

 ### LAPS
+The Local Administrator Password Solution (LAPS) from Microsoft which exists in a legacy and a newer Windows LAPS implementation, manages unique local administrator passwords for domain-joined computers and securely stores them in Active Directory (AD).
+To access LAPS-managed passwords, users require specific privileges: the "Read" permission on the ms-Mcs-AdmPwd attribute, membership in designated AD groups like "Domain Admins," or specifically delegated permissions.

 #### laps
-Prints all machine accounts and plaintext passwords for the local admin user of said accounts.
+This is the legacy LAPS implementation.
+It prints all machine accounts and plaintext passwords for the local admin user of said accounts.
 You'd need to have the necessary permission to do this.
+The legacy LAPS allows reading the password from the object directly.

 #### newlaps
-Print the encrypted blobs containing all (or some) machine account's local administrator passwords for which your user has access to.
-You'd need to Decrypt these blobs using an `SMB session` (Microsoft LAPS)
+This is the new Windows LAPS implementation.
+It prints the encrypted blobs containing of all (or some) machine account's local administrator passwords for which your user has access to.
+You need to decrypt these blobs using an `SMB session`.

-what is the difference between laps and newlaps? standard laps - read the object = read the password microsoft laps: if i am in the right groups, then i can download the encrypted passwords

-over time in
+{==How do I use this with an SMB session? do i just create the SMB session and it works automatically?
+Don't have LAPS in my lab==}

 ### GROUP
 #### groupmembership